orchidhq/Orchid/OrchidCore/src/orchid/resources/wiki/user-manual/getting-started/quickstart.md

 2) `./mvn orchid:build` - Runs the Orchid build task a single time then exits.
 The resulting Orchid site will be in `target/docs/orchid` unless the output directory has been changed.
 You can then view the site by starting any HTTP file server in the root of the output directory, or deploy this folder directly to your webserver.
-3) `./mvn orchid:watch` - Runs the Orchid build task a single time, then begins watching the source directory for changes.
-Anytime a file is changes, the build will run again, and the resulting Orchid site will be in `build/docs/orchid` unless the output directory has been changed.
-4) `./mvn orchid:serve` - Sets up a development server and watches files for changes.
+3) `./mvn orchid:serve` - Sets up a development server and watches files for changes.
 The site can be viewed at `localhost:8080` (or the closest available port).
-4) `./mvn orchid:deploy` - Runs the Orchid build, then deploys it using Orchid's [deployment pipeline](https://orchid.netlify.com/wiki/user-manual/deployment/publication-pipeline)
+4) `./mvn orchid:deploy` - Runs the Orchid build, then deploys it using Orchid's [deployment pipeline](https://orchid.run/wiki/user-manual/deployment/publication-pipeline)
     You can create and run your own deployment scripts, create a release on Github from changelogs, or publish the site directly to Github Pages or Netlify.